charlottepierce/UnityPitchControl/README.md

 UnityPitchControl was tested on Unity version __4.6.2f1__.

+This project is based on [Realtime C# Pitch Tracker](https://pitchtracker.codeplex.com/).

 ## Use: ##

 1. Copy the contents of __Assets__ into the _Assets_ folder of your project